OHIF/Viewers/platform/docs/docs/deployment/iframe.md

 ## Static Build

 You can use the iframe element to load the OHIF viewer as a child element of your application if you need the viewer to be embedded within your application.
-The iframe element can be used as follows (use your custom styles)
+The iframe element can be used as follows (use your own custom styles)

 ```html
 <iframe src="./path-to-ohif-build" style="width: 100%; height: 500px; border: none"/>